bids-standard/bids-extensions/docs/general_guidelines.md

 These guidelines are not set in stone and can be modified as needed.
 These guidelines are RECOMMENDED.
 Therefore, `BEP`s MAY deviate from these guidelines when deemed necessary.
-The goal is to establish consensus so that parts of `BEP`s that propose terms in line with guidelines will be considered accepted in principle.
+The goal is to establish a basis of consensus to ease agile approval of `BEP`s that propose terms in line with these guidelines.

 ## Facilitate atomic changes